Potassium

-The concentration of potassium in soils ranges from around 0.3 to 3%.
-This amount is almost exclusively present in an inorganic form.
-The dynamic exchange processes of potassium in soils are represented schematically in the figure below.
+The potassium content of soils is between 0.3 and 3 %.
+This amount is present almost exclusively in inorganic bond form.
+The potassium dynamics in the soil are indicated schematically in the illustration below.

 Potassium is present in the different K pools as follows: